-O Service is included in approved waiver.
-The service specifications have been modified. ○ Service is not included in the approved waiver.
-Service Definition (Scope): Youth Support and Training services are child/youth centered support services that provide the training and support necessary to ensure engagement and active participation of the youth in the treatment planning process and with the ongoing implementation and reinforcement of skills learned throughout the treatment process.
-Youth Support and Training services have a recovery focus designed to promote skills for coping with and managing psychiatric symptoms while facilitating the utilization of natural resources and the enhancement of community living skills.
-Activities included must be intended to achieve the identified goals or objectives as set forth in the child/youth's individualized POC.
-The structured, scheduled activities provided by this service emphasize the opportunity for youth to support other children and youth in the restoration and expansion of the skills and strategies necessary to move forward in recovery.
-Youth Support and Training services include face-to-face intervention with the child/youth present.
-Services can be provided individually or in a group setting.
-The majority of Youth Support and Training contacts must occur in community locations where the person lives, works, attends school and/or socializes.
-This service may include the following components: A. Helping the child/youth to develop a network for information and support from others who have been through similar experiences B. Assisting the child/youth to regain the ability to make independent choices and take a proactive role in treatment including discussing questions or concerns about medications, diagnoses or treatment with their clinician.
-C. Assisting the child/youth to identify and effectively respond to or avoiding identified precursors or triggers that maintain or increase functional impairments.
-D. Assist the child/youth with the ability to address and reduce the following behaviors: reducing reliance on Youth Support and Training over time, rebelliousness behavior, early initiation of anti-social behavior (e.g., early initiation of drug use), attitudes favorable toward drug use (including perceived risks of drug use), antisocial behaviors toward peers, contact with friends who use drugs, gang involvement, and intentions to use drugs Specify applicable (if any) limits on the amount, frequency, or duration of this service: Local Education Agencies may not provide this service.
-Limit of 750 hours of Youth Support and Training services per calendar year.
-This limit can exceeded be when medically necessary through prior authorization.
-1. Services provided to children and youth must include communication and coordination with the family and/or legal guardian.
-Coordination with other child serving systems should occur as needed to achieve the treatment goals.
-All coordination must be documented in the youth's medical record.
-2. The Youth Support Specialist must be supervised by a person meeting the qualifications for a Youth Support Supervisor and a Licensed Mental Health Professional.
-Service Delivery Method (check each that applies): □ Participant-directed as specified in Appendix E ✓ Provider managed Specify whether the service may be provided by (check each that applies):
+Service is included in approved waiver.
+The service specifications have been modified.

+Service is not included in the approved waiver.

+Youth Support and Training services are member-centered support services that provide the training and support necessary to ensure engagement and active participation of the member in the treatment planning process, and with the ongoing implementation and reinforcement of skills learned throughout the treatment process.
+Youth Support and Training services are recovery focused and designed to promote skills for coping with and managing psychiatric symptoms while facilitating the utilization of natural resources and the enhancement of community living skills.
+Activities included must be intended to achieve the identified goals or objectives as set forth in the member's person-centered plan.
+Services can be provided individually or in a group setting with the member present.
+The majority of Youth Support and Training contacts must occur in community locations where the member lives, works, attends school and/or socializes.
+This service may include the following components:

-· \ 11 ,
+- -Helping members to develop a network for information and support from others who have been through similar experiences - -Assisting members to regain the ability to make independent choices and take a proactive role in treatment including discussing questions or concerns about medications, diagnoses or treatment with their clinician. - -Assisting members to identify and effectively respond to or avoiding identified precursors or triggers that maintain or increase functional impairments. - -Assist members with the ability to address and reduce the following behaviors: reducing reliance on Youth Support and Training over time, rebellious behavior, early initiation of anti-social behavior (e.g., early initiation of drug use), attitudes favorable toward drug use (including perceived risks of drug use), antisocial behaviors toward peers, contact with friends who use drugs, gang involvement, and intentions to use drugs.

+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

+- -Local Education Agencies may not provide this service. - -Limit of 750 hours of Youth Support and Training services per calendar year.
+This limit can exceeded be when medically necessary through prior authorization. - -The Youth Support Specialist must be supervised by a person meeting the qualifications for a Youth Support Supervisor and a Licensed Mental Health Professional.

-Participant- directed as specified in Ap pendix E
+Participant-directed as specified in Appendix E

-✓ Provider ma anaged
+Provider managed

-Spe cify whether the s ervice may be provided by (check each that app
+Specify whether the service may be provided by (check each that applies):

-Legally Res ponsible Person

-Relative

-Legal Guar dian

-Pro vider Specificatio ns:

-Provider Category Provider Type Title]